-If you’re over the physically exhausting trick or treating (you have stopped eating those overly-scented candies anyway), dressing up for halloween parties (unless it’s required) and lining up for a lame horror house—funny-looking white ladies and tiyanaks with weird makeup included—then maybe it’s time to put your earphones on.
+If you’re over the physically exhausting trick or treating, dressing up for halloween parties (unless it’s required) and lining up for a lame horror house—funny-looking white ladies and tiyanaks with weird makeup included—then maybe it’s time to put your earphones on.

 1. Night Vale

-Ever dreamed of living in one peculiar community that would make your mind boggle for its unending mysteries?
+Ever dreamed of living in a peculiar community that would boggle your mind for its unending mysteries?
 Perhaps signing up for a citizenship in Night Vale will give you what you’re looking for.
 With its “turn on your radio and hide” catchphrase, it serves a visual feast for your imagination in every town update.
 Listening to Night Vale will make you feel like you’re always looking out for something, risking your life until you’re able to say that the coast is already clear.
-With tons of guest voices and guest writers that expand the community into a much bigger horror sphere, you won’t forget that it’s also an adventure all at once.
-Strange rays of light and the weirdest cultural events in account, Night Vale will test your gut—are you tough enough to live here?
+With tons of guest voices and writers that expand the community into a much bigger horror sphere, you won’t forget that it’s also an adventure all at once.
+Strange rays of light and the weirdest cultural events in account, Night Vale will test your gut.
+Are you tough enough to live here?

 2. The Black Tapes

 If you’re still mulling over the existence of demons, ghosts and otherworldly creatures, The Black Tapes will serve you right for its exploration on both the serial killer kind of scary and supernatural kind of spooky.
 Made as a serialized docudrama about how different kinds of ghosts bombard the path of a journalist and the subject’s way to finding the truth, it sees right through you before you see through it–a clever way of making dialogues inside your head while you ride the wave of heart-pulling episodes.